kracekumar/learnpythoninminutes/Learn Python In Minutes.md

 ### 9.1 Dictionary

-- `Dictionary` are `Hash Map or Associative Array` in other programming languages.
+- `Dictionary` is `Hash Map or Associative Array` in other programming languages.
 - Every entry in dictionary consist of `Key, Value` pair.